Batch Data Analysis#

 The standard deviation for the given tags in

-tags, for each unique batch in thebatch_colindicator column, and within each unique phase, per batch, of thephase_colcolumn.See also: f_mad, f_iqr
+tags, for each unique batch in thebatch_colindicator column, and within each unique phase, per batch, of thephase_colcolumn.See also: f_iqr

 - process_improve.batch.features.f_iqr(data, tags=None, batch_col=None, phase_col=None)[source]#